-The latest twists and turns in the Brexit process have been as unpredictable as it gets.
+The twists and turns in the Brexit process have been as unpredictable as it gets.

-Business leaders have been warning about the impact of leaving without a deal since Theresa May’s withdrawal agreement was rejected by Parliament in March.
+Business leaders have been warning about the impact of leaving without a deal since Theresa May’s original Brexit withdrawal agreement was rejected by Parliament in March.

-In July, the Confederation of British Industry said a sustained lack of investment, disruption to the delivery of goods, and the uncertainty of trade negotiations after a no-deal Brexit would expose businesses to “economic chaos”.
+In July, the Confederation of British Industry (CBI) said a slowdown in investment, disruption to the delivery of goods, and the uncertainty of global trade negotiations after a no-deal Brexit would be a tripwire into economic chaos.

-With a no-deal Brexit now on the horizon, what can you do to protect your assets and business?
+With No Deal still possible in 2020, what can you do to protect your assets and business?

 Get ready for a recession

 Economists have widely predicted a recession in the UK following a no-deal Brexit.